Cold weather, ice and snow

 If you are driving during periods of cold weather please take care on untreated surfaces which may be icy.
 We grit our priority routes in the borough but the effectiveness of road grit is limited when temperatures fall below -5°C.

-Please see the advice from the MET Office: Driving in severe weather
+Please see the advice from the MET Office: Travelling in severe weather

 For more advice on winter weather and travelling, please visit the Met Office website.